 How to Enter Cash Receipts in QuickBooks Billing Statement?

 To enter cash receipts in the QuickBooks billing statement, you can record the cash receipt as a deposit.
 To do this, follow the steps provided below:

 - Go to the Customer menu and select Sales Receipt.

 - Combine the receipt with the Undeposited Funds Account.

-- Enter relevant information and click on Save and Close.
+- Enter the relevant information and click on Save and Close.

 - Now, select Statements/Create Statements from the customer menu.

 - Select the apt A/R account and date range for transactions.
-Include the date of which the cash receipt was created.
+Include the date on which the cash receipt was created.

 - Click on Create.